vikundu/vikundu/README.md

 - 🔭 I’m currently working at Manulife as a full stack developer.
-I'm work with Kubernetes, Docker, React, NodeJS, and ExpressJS.
+- I'm work with Kubernetes, Docker, React, NodeJS, and ExpressJS.
-- 💬 Ask me about JavaScript.
+- 💬 Ask me about software development and muay thai.